mintoku/sb-serves/README.md

-For UCSB students looking for aesthetic services from other gauchos.
-For finding the hidden talent of gaucho haircutters, nail techs, eyebrow threaders, lash experts and more!
+For UCSB students to discover other students' services.
+See it deployed here: sbserves.com